 Time for lunch on your own at one of the many riverside restaurants after which we’ll cross the border into Croatia and transfer to fabulous Dubrovnik, the pearl of the Adriatic, where we’ll spend two nights at the Grand Hotel Villa Argentina.

 Included dinner inside the walled city.

-Originally called Ragusa, Dubrovnik was founded in the 7th century on the southern part of what is now the Old Town by Greco-Roman refugees from Epidaurum (modern day Cavtat).
-Initially subject to Byzantium, the city was long under Venetian control, then effectively became an independent city-state under the kingdom of Hungary and later the Ottoman Empire.
+The magnificent Republic of Dubrovnik (also called Ragusa) was founded in the 7th century by Greco-Roman refugees.
+Initially subject to Byzantium, the city was later under Venetian control.
+Then it effectively became an independent city-state under the kingdom of Hungary and later the Ottoman Empire.
 It was one of the most powerful economic centers in the Adriatic.

 Dubrovnik’s magnificent walls were constructed from the 12th to the 17th centuries.
-Our morning begins with a walk along these walls, followed by local guide tour of the city and a visit to the Rector’s Palace.
+Our morning begins with a walk along these walls, followed by a local guide tour of the city and a visit to the Rector’s Palace.

 Evening on your own.